Allison DuBois: Criticism

 Skeptics such as Paul Kurtz and Ray Hyman say that DuBois does not have psychic powers.
 Skeptic James Randi says that people such as DuBois give the appearance of psychic powers through cold reading techniques.
 For example, DuBois, when doing her first reading of Schwartz, told him that his deceased friend was telling her, "I don't walk alone", which Schwartz understood to be a reference to his friend's confinement to a wheelchair, which DuBois could not have known about.
 Randi says that Schwartz leapt to an unsupportable conclusion, since the notion of "not walking alone" can mean any number of things, and "certainly does not describe being in a wheelchair".
 Randi also asserts that experiments that allegedly yield positive results of psychic powers, such as the ones done with DuBois, are not conducted using proper scientific controls.
 In light of Schwartz's assertion that "some" of his experiments with DuBois were performed under such conditions, Randi questions why the rest of them were not, and points to a report demonstrating that a few of Schwartz's experiments were not performed according to standard scientific protocol.
 Schwartz's point-by-point response to Randi's criticisms was published in 2005.

 In 2005, Randi offered to have DuBois tested for his One Million Dollar Challenge.
 According to Randi, DuBois declined his invitation to the challenge.
-In 2011, the JREF again issued the million dollar challenge to James Van Praagh, Allison DuBois, Sylvia Browne, Carla Baron, John Edward, and others to prove their abilities in controlled experiments, commenting, "James Van Praagh and Allison DuBois have turned the huckster art of 'cold reading' into a multi-million-dollar industry, preying on families' deepest fears and regrets", he says in a statement announcing the challenge.
+In 2011, the JREF again issued the million dollar challenge to James Van Praagh, DuBois, Sylvia Browne, Carla Baron, John Edward, and others to prove their abilities in controlled experiments, commenting, "James Van Praagh and Allison DuBois have turned the huckster art of 'cold reading' into a multi-million-dollar industry, preying on families' deepest fears and regrets", he said in a statement announcing the challenge.
 "They should be embarrassed by the transparent performances."

 Former FBI profiler, behavioral science expert and MSNBC analyst Clint Van Zandt challenges statements about psychics helping law enforcement arguing, "If psychics were truly successful and if their results were not simply the consequence of trickery (at worse [sic]) or good interviewing skills (at best), then why don't law enforcement agencies have psychic detective squads, a real X-Files Unit, or other ways to integrate these paranormal investigative capabilities?"

 Personal life

 DuBois's parents, Mike Gomez and Tienna DuBois, divorced when she was young.
 Tienna remarried and divorced again when Allison was 12.
 In her first book, DuBois writes about seeing her stepdad in public with his new family.
 DuBois is married to Joe Klupar and they have three daughters: Aurora, Fallon, and Sophia.
 DuBois believes that her daughters share her psychic abilities.

 In 2010, DuBois made a one-time appearance on The Real Housewives of Beverly Hills at a dinner party hosted by Camille Grammer (now Camille Meyer).
-While inebriated, she made vicious remarks about the other women, and instigated a major confrontation with Kyle Richards and Faye Resnick.